 This web page shows only a small excerpt of our Sipple research.
 Another 233 words(17 lines of text) covering the years 1661 and 1818 are included under the topic Early Sipple History in all our PDF Extended History products.

 Another 32 words(2 lines of text) are included under the topic Early Sipple Notables in all our PDF Extended History products.

 Much of German history has been shaped by the state of Prussia.
 It was an enduring military power until after the Second World War.
 At that time, the state was abolished altogether and its land divided between the Soviet Union, Poland, East Germany and West Germany.
 While some Prussians were content to remain in those countries, others moved away, many of them migrating to North America.
 They entered the United States mostly through Philadelphia, moving on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Others went to Canada, settling on the prairies and in the province of Ontario.
 Among those of this surname listed in various historical records were:

-Sipple Settlers in the United States in the 19th Century
+Sipple Settlers in United States in the 19th Century

-Sipple Settlers in the United States in the 20th Century
+Sipple Settlers in United States in the 20th Century

 This page was last modified on 20 April 2014 at 08:53.

 houseofnames.com is an internet property owned by Swyrich Corporation.